cs2103aug2015-w10-3j/main/Developer Guide.md

 There are several additions that can be made to Todoer to further increase its usefulness and usability.

 ###### Notifications/Events
-We seek to develop the functionality to update/remind the Todoer user about urgent tasks or tasks that are nearing due date with say, pop-ups or audio notifications.
+We seek to further develop the pop-up and audio notification functionality to update/remind the Todoer user about urgent tasks or tasks that are nearing due date.
+We would like to allow user to be to customize the frequency and sound of these notifications.

 ###### Further improved GUI
 We would like to implement additional helpful features such as auto-fill commands (by referencing the user’s past command history) and by displaying urgent/important tasks more prominently (perhaps with color coding).